Anti-coup Protests Continue In Myanmar As UN Urged To Hear pleas - UrduPoint

 But "the messages and measures of the international community should be conducive for the parties in Myanmar to bridge differences and resolve problems", he told reporters.

-- Suu Kyi still detained - More than 50 people have been killed since the coup, with Wednesday being the bloodiest day with a death toll of at least 38, according to the UN.
+- No sign of Suu Kyi - More than 50 people have been killed since the coup, with Wednesday being the bloodiest day with a death toll of at least 38, according to the UN.

 Memorials were held Friday for three killed in Yangon's North Okkalapa, with hundreds of mourners holding up a three-finger salute as the coffins were carried through the funeral home.